 - Make associates as efficient and knowledgeable as possible with assisted selling and immediate access to product information.
 While many consumers research products of interest long before they enter a store, in that moment of truth when a customer has homed in on the item they want to purchase, they expect every associate to be an expert, capable of helping them navigate technical details or offer suggestions for specific situations.
 At the very least, you’ve got to make sure your team can perform a quick stock check or price lookup, locate the items in the store or at another location, and offer cross-sell and upsell options to enhance their experience with the merchandise.
 Conversational platforms have come a long way in being able to provide this both sorts of support to tenured and new associates alike.
 Targeted communications, in-ear reminders, and automated processes to quickly connect directly to live experts and inventory information can be just the ticket to winning that final purchase decision.

-- Reduce inefficiencies that slow the speed or hinder the quality of customer service.
+- Reduce inefficiencies that slow the speed or hinder the quality of customer service to Win Holiday 2019.
 In the age of seamless omnichannel integration, m-commerce, and electronic payments, why are associates still walking to talk to colleagues?
 Why aren’t routine processes like register backup, manager assistance, and cross-store product checks automated and optimized within an inch of their lives so response times can be delivered precisely and consistently?
 Common operational processes like these are the lowest hanging fruit when it comes to improving the experience shoppers have in stores.
 Mobile communication platforms and virtual assistants can work wonders in connecting staff to the people and systems they need without requiring them to wait on a landline phone or find someone with a handheld.
 But the key is to make sure these tools fit how store associates work.
 Screen-based devices that take their eyes away from customers or require two hands to type in information may save time, but only at the expense of the customer’s experience.